Chhattisgarh: Culture

-Chhattisgarh is a storehouse of literature, performing arts and crafts—all of which derives its substance and sustenance from the day-to-day life experiences of its people.
-Religion, mythology, social and political events, nature and folklore are favourite motifs.
-Traditional crafts include painting, woodcarving, bell metal craft, bamboo ware, and tribal jewellery.
-Chhattisgarh has a rich literary heritage with roots that lie deep in the sociological and historical movements of the region.
-Its literature reflects the regional consciousness and the evolution of an identity distinct from others in Central India.

-Crafts

-Chhattisgarh is known for "Kosa silk" and "Dhokra or Bell metal art".
-Besides saris and salwar suits, the fabric is used to create lehengas, stoles, shawls and menswear including jackets, shirts, achkans and sherwanis.
-Works by the internationally renowned sculptor, Sushil Sakhuja's Dhokra Nandi, are available at the government's Shabari Chhattisgarh State Emporium, Raipur.

 Dance

-Panthi, Raut Nacha, Pandwani, Chaitra, Kaksar, Saila, Khamb-swang, Bhatra Naat, Rahas, Raai, Maao-Pata and Soowa are the several indigenous dance styles of Chhattisgarh.

 Panthi, the folk dance of the Satnami community, has religious overtones.
 Panthi is performed on Maghi Purnima, the anniversary of the birth of Guru Ghasidas.
 The dancers dance around a jaitkhamb set up for the occasion, to songs eulogising their spiritual head.
 The songs reflect a view of nirvana, conveying the spirit of their guru's renunciation and the teachings of saint poets like Kabir, Ramdas and Dadu.
 Dancers with bent torsos and swinging arms dance, carried away by their devotion.
 As the rhythm quickens, they perform acrobatics and form human pyramids.